metaplex-foundation/developer-hub/src/pages/core-candy-machine/guides/create-a-core-candy-machine-with-hidden-settings.md

 let tx = await res.sendAndConfirm(umi);
 ```

-Let's now fetch our created candy machine and print the details of it
+Let's now fetch our created candy machine and print the details of it.
+To achieve that, we will use the `fetchCandyMachine` method from the mpl-core-candy-machine library

 ```ts
 import { fetchCandyMachine } from '@metaplex-foundation/mpl-core-candy-machine';